abbreviatedman/spellbound/data/quotes.md

 8
 00:00:15,322 --> 00:00:18,061
-No, guys, she... she's not sane.
+No, guys, she… she's not sane.

 9
 00:00:18,086 --> 00:00:20,404